strangetom/ingredient-parser/docs/source/start/index.rst

   If True, then any :class:`pint.Unit` objects for fluid ounces, cups, pints, quarts or gallons will be the Imperial measurement.
 The default is False, where the US customary measurements are used.

+- ``quantity_fractions``

+  If True, then :class:`fractions.Fraction` objects are used for ingredient quantities instead of ``float``.
+The default is False, where ``float`` is used.

+  Note that if a quantity is not numeric, it will always be a ``str``.

 - ``foundation_foods``

-  If True, foundation foods are extracted from the ingredient name and return as a list in the ``foundation_foods`` field of the :class:`ParsedIngredient` object.
+  If True, foundation foods are extracted from the ingredient name and return as a list in the ``foundation_foods`` field of the :class:`ParsedIngredient <ingredient_parser.dataclasses.ParsedIngredient>` object.
 See the :doc:`Foundation foods </guide/foundation>` page of the Model Guide for more details.
 If no foundation foods are identified, the ``foundation_foods`` field will be an empty list.
 The default is False, where the ``foundation_foods`` field will be an empty list.

 Multiple ingredient sentences
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~